Ad Code

 Lighting techniques

 As a song continues, it often becomes more exciting, so the lights must change in time with the music.
 As both increase in energy levels, so too does the crowd.
-The lighting director can intensify excitement by highlighting moments such as downbeats or when the song moves through different parts like the verse or chorus.
+The lighting director can intensify excitement by highlighting moments such as downbeats or when the song moves through different parts, like the verse or chorus.

-Use of color
+Use of colour

 Controllable qualities of light